vacu9708/Data-structure/Hash table/README.md

 # Hash table
->A hash table is an associative array(whose indices are arbitrary strings or other complicated objects) that can map keys to values used for searching for elements.<br>
+>A hash table is an associative array, whose indices are normally arbitrary strings or other complicated objects, which maps keys to values used for searching for elements.<br>
 >A hash table uses a hash function to compute an index, also called a hash code, into an array, from which the desired value can be found very fast irrespective of the number of the elements.

 ## The characteristic of Hash table